Yreka, California: 2020

+There were 3,668 housing units at an average density of 367.4 /mi2, of which 3,368 (91.8%) were occupied.
+Of these, 50.8% were owner-occupied, and 49.2% were occupied by renters.

+2023 estimates

+In 2023, the US Census Bureau estimated that 1.7% of the population were foreign-born.
+Of all people aged 5 or older, 92.4% spoke only English at home, 6.5% spoke Spanish, 0.7% spoke other Indo-European languages, 0.2% spoke Asian or Pacific Islander languages, and 0.3% spoke other languages.
+Of those aged 25 or older, 89.0% were high school graduates and 19.4% had a bachelor's degree.

-The median income for a household in the city was $27,398, and the median income for a family was $37,448.
-Males had a median income of $31,632 versus $23,986 for females.
-The per capita income for the city was $16,664.
-About 17.5% of families and 21.2% of the population were below the poverty line, including 33.6% of those under age 18 and 8.8% of those age 65 or over.
+The median household income was $42,664, and the per capita income was $29,389.
+About 17.4% of families and 22.0% of the population were below the poverty line.

 Economy

 Tourists visit Yreka because it is at the northern edge of the Shasta Cascade area of northern California.
-The core of the historic downtown, along West Miner Street, is listed as an historic district on the National Register of Historic Places, as well as a California Historical Landmark.
+The core of the historic downtown, along West Miner Street, is listed as a historic district on the National Register of Historic Places, as well as a California Historical Landmark.
 Yreka is home to the Siskiyou County Museum and a number of Gold Rush-era monuments and parks.
 Visitors also come to enjoy trout fishing in the nearby Klamath, Sacramento and McCloud Rivers, or to see and climb Mount Shasta, Castle Crags or the Trinity Alps.
 Visitors also ski (both alpine and cross-country), or bike or hike to the waterfalls, streams and lakes in the area, including nearby Falls of the McCloud River, Burney Falls, Mossbrae Falls, Lake Siskiyou, Castle Lake and Shasta Lake.

 The town hosts Gold Rush Days every year in June.

 In addition, because it is the county seat of Siskiyou County, a number of businesses related to the county courts, county recorder, and other official county functions are in the city.
 Butte Valley National Grassland is in northern Siskiyou County, near the Oregon border, but is administered from Yreka offices.